 Asbestosis is the most common disease caused by asbestos exposure.
-It causes non-cancerous scar tissue to develop on a person’s lungs.
-This scar tissue can prevent airflow to the lungs, and causes serious symptoms which can prove to be fatal over time.
+It causes non-cancerous scar tissue to develop in a person’s lungs.
+This scar tissue can prevent airflow to the lungs and causes serious symptoms which can prove to be fatal over time.
 You may be eligible for financial compensation.
 Do not delay — get a free case review today.

 What Is Asbestosis?